tiprankstipranks

 If we inaccurately forecast demand for our products, we may manufacture insufficient or excess quantities, which could materially adversely affect our business, financial condition and results of operations.

-To reduce purchasing costs and ensure supply, we place orders with our suppliers in advance of the time period we expect to deliver our products.
+To reduce purchasing costs and ensure supply, we place orders with our suppliers in advance of when we expect to deliver our products.
 In addition, we plan our manufacturing capacity based upon the forecasted demand for our products.
 Forecasting the demand for our products is very difficult given the number of SKUs we offer and the amount of specification involved in each of our product categories.
 For example, in our golf shoe business, we offer a large variety of models as well as different styles and sizes for each model.
-The nature of our business makes it difficult to adjust quickly our manufacturing capacity if actual demand for our products exceeds or is less than forecasted demand.
+The nature of our business makes it difficult to quickly adjust our manufacturing capacity if actual demand for our products exceeds or is less than forecasted demand.
 Factors that could affect our ability to accurately forecast demand for our products include, among others: - changes in consumer demand for our products or the products of our competitors;- new product introductions by us or our competitors;- failure to accurately forecast consumer acceptance of our products;- failure to anticipate consumer acceptance of new technologies;- inability to realize revenues from booking orders;- negative publicity associated with tours or golfers we endorse;- unanticipated changes in general market conditions or other factors, which may result in cancellations of advance orders or a reduction or increase in the rate of reorders placed by retailers;- weakening of economic conditions or consumer confidence in future economic conditions, which could reduce demand for discretionary items, such as our products;- terrorism or acts of war, or the threat thereof, which could adversely affect consumer confidence and spending or interrupt production and distribution of products and raw materials;- abnormal weather patterns or extreme weather conditions including hurricanes, floods and droughts, among others, which may disrupt economic activity; and - general economic conditions.
 If actual demand for our products exceeds the forecasted demand, we may not be able to produce sufficient quantities of new products in time to fulfill actual demand, which could limit our sales.
 Any inventory levels in excess of consumer demand may result in inventory write-downs and/or the sale of excess inventory at discounted prices.

 Demand - Risk 3